victor-fancelli-capdevila/abc_dl/_docs/eduroam.md

 ## Installation and configuration
 More information available information here: [http://accounts.hfg-karlsruhe.de](http://accounts.hfg-karlsruhe.de "Accounts website of the HfG") after login in.

-### Windows (works with Windows 10, probably 11)
+### Windows 10 & 11
  > Windows installation is a bit tricky, but we have this step-by-step guide.

 Open the Windows Settings (Einstellungen) of you Computer.
-Go to Network and Internet (Netzwerk und Internet) and there to WiFi (WLAN).

 ![Step-1-Einstellungen](https://user-images.githubusercontent.com/116261175/196897447-32368d07-c1f4-4df1-a48a-34832c8b9032.png)

+Go to Network and Internet (Netzwerk und Internet) and there to Wi-Fi (WLAN).

 ![Step-2-WLAN](https://user-images.githubusercontent.com/116261175/196897543-8702025c-07eb-408d-b5b2-23e1aff7fb5c.png)

 When you klick on Managing known Networks (Bekannte Netzwerke verwalten) a list of network names will appear.
 Klick on eduroam.
 Then the option forget (nicht speichern) will show.
 Klick forget (nicht speichern) to delete eduroam.
 Don't worry, you'll get it back in a second.